 Laura has also published over 100 essays and short stories in numerous magazines, including The Sun, Orion, High Country News, Salon, The Normal School, High Desert Journal, OnEarth, Natural Resources Journal, 5280 (Denver's Magazine), The Pinch, and others; and her work has been anthologized in the books Comeback Wolves, A Dozen on Denver, Telling it Real, How the West Was Warmed, The Mysterious Life of the Heart,Thoreau's Legacy: American Stories about Global Warming, West of 98, and others.
 Her work has been nominated for the Pushcart Prize on several occasions.

 Laura is a faculty member at Pacific University’s low-residency MFA Program, Denver’s Lighthouse Writers, teaches around the country, and works as a writing coach.
 When not writing or teaching, she can generally be found outside in Colorado’s mountains.
-She holds a Ph.D. in Literature from Purdue University.
+She holds a Ph.D. in English (Contemporary American Literature) from Purdue University.

 You can reach Laura at L_Pritchett@msn.com.

 Follow me on twitter @authorlaura

 To read one of Laura's short stories